danlooo/DGGS.jl/docs/src/tutorial.md

 A DGGS cell represent all points within its boundary polygon.
 This acts as a pooling mechanism.
-The hexagonal topology is easily recognizable at this low resolution.
+The hexagonal topology is easily recognizable at this low level.

 ## Explore the grid

-A DGGS consists of multiple grids with varying resolutions.
+A DGGS consists of multiple grids with varying levels.
 Let's create our first grid to explore its properties:

 ```@example grid